heineman/LearningAlgorithms/README.md

               complete are pulled out separately
 * `test.py` - test cases to validate the algorithms and supporting methods.

-A separate `util` folder contains Python scripts that are shared across the different chapters.
+A separate `algs` folder contains Python scripts that are shared across the different chapters.

 ## Documentation